 Probate has a reputation as being a contentious and lengthy process.
 It can be an opportunity for relatives or others to contest the validity of a will or attempt to inject their supposed legal rights into the proceedings.
-Understandably, many people making their Wills aim to avoid probate if at all possible.
+Understandably, many people who are making their will aim to avoid probate if at all possible.

 Unfortunately, it is difficult to avoid probate altogether.
 However, there are steps that a person can take to significantly decrease the chances of a lengthy probate process and contested inheritance.
 For more information on avoiding probate, consult a dedicated estate planning attorney.

-It is important to note that summary administration is not a way to completely avoid probate.
+It is important to note that summary administration and joint tenancy is not a way to avoid probate completely.
 However, it can help prevent the legal battles and lengthy procedures that people normally associate with the probate process.

 One of the goals of the probate process is to ensure that a decedent’s assets go to appropriate creditors and beneficiaries.
 However, this may seem unnecessary for those who pass away with few assets.
 Because of this, the law allows for a simplified probate process called summary probate in certain situations.

 Much like summary administration, summary probate is available when a person names their surviving spouse as their sole heir for an estate that has a value of less than $30,000.
 Additionally, summary probate is an available option regardless of the identity of heirs if the value of the estate is less than $20,000.

 To apply for summary probate, an interested party must file an application with the court that outlines: